Admissions

 • How many preschools are represented in each incoming class?

-Incoming students come from over 26 preschools.
+For the 2024-25 school year, incoming students come from over 26 preschools.

 • When does World Language instruction begin?